Single Central Record - guidance for schools

 - Assessing the development, progress and attainment of pupils

 - Reporting on the development, progress and attainment of pupils

 Buckinghamshire Council recommends that for LA Maintained Schools, PO Checks for Teaching Assistants are not required although PO Checks for HLTAs should be obtained.
 For academies and free schools, PO Checks for just those Teaching Assistants undertaking ‘teaching work’ as well as HLTAs are required and a record of each Check made should be recorded on the SCR.

 All four lists can be checked via the Teacher Services website:

 - Teachers who have failed induction or probation

 - General Teaching Council for England (GTCE) Sanctions

 - Teachers and others prohibited from the profession

 - Section 128 barring directions

-We recommend that the first four lists above are checked for all teaching staff (not just new teaching staff) and recorded on a SCR.
+We recommend that the first three lists above are checked for all teaching staff (not just new teaching staff) and recorded on a SCR.
 (Details of the “section 128 barring directions” are provided below)